bambora/dev.bambora.com/source/includes/mobile/_bnpayment-ios.md

 pod "BNPayment"
 ```

+Add this information to the Podfile:

 ### Step 4: Install Pod
-Install the pod by running this command in the OS X Terminal from the same folder as the Podfile:

 ```shell
 pod install
 ```

+Install the pod by running this command in the OS X Terminal from the same folder as the Podfile:

 ### Step 5: Load project
 Re-open the project through the newly created `.xcworkspace` file.

-## Installation - Carthage
+### Carthage

 Carthage is a is a dependency manager for third-party libraries.
 It is an alternative to using CocoaPods.